Stewart-Design/sentinel/content/management/sentinel-scan.md

 intro:
   heading: Stay Ahead of Costly Repairs
   text: >-
     Tired of patching an old, leaky roof?
-We'll inspect it, make immediate repairs up to $1,000, and plan your comprehensive Roof Management System (RMS) all for just $599.
+To help you get started at cost, we'll inspect your roof, make immediate repairs up to $1,000, and plan your comprehensive Roof Management System (RMS) all for an introductory cost of $599.
 This assessment delivers same-day fixes for urgent issues, a detailed roof health timeline, photo documentation, and a customized replacement timeline to save you up to $50,000 and headache.
   ctas:
     - text: Get Same-Day Repairs for $599 »
       url: /contact/